ignite/cli/docs/docs/02-guide/04-ibc.md

 `<portID>-<channelID>-<creatorAddress>`

-Finally, the Ignite CLI-generated AppendPost function returns the ID of the new appended post.
+Finally, the IGNITE® CLI-generated AppendPost function returns the ID of the new appended post.
 You can return this value to the source chain through acknowledgment.